 The usual method of designing an effective mechanical stop system involves designing the structural element in such a way that it has the largest possible deflection that is consistent with the sensing method used.
 This could also involve adding a high deflection spring in series with the load cell to simply give an extra deflection to the system.
 This type of system is shown in Figure 3

-It is quite easy to envision and implement one directional overload system using preloaded springs.
-Two directional systems are more complicated, but are still quite practical.
+It is quite easy to envision and implement a one-directional overload system using preloaded springs.
+Two directional systems are more complicated but are still quite practical.
 However, with all the benefits of the preloaded spring overload systems, how come more of them are not used?

 The reason is unknown.
 This could be because load cell manufacturers do not have to replace an apparently overloaded load cell under warranty.
 On a serious note, there are some disadvantages to the preloaded spring systems.
 For instance, they add some mechanical complexity to the weighing system, they tend to be limited to the smaller capacity systems (under 10,000 lbs.), and also they can have unusual effects on systems that are sensitive to relative deflections of components.